-Identified Need Hospital Initiative Primary Objective of the Initiative/Metrics that will be used to evaluate the results Single or Multi- Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation How were the outcomes evaluated?
-Outcome (Include process and impact measures) Continuatio n of Initiative Cost of initiative for current FY?
-(See Instructions) Reduce the proportion of youth who are obese Increase the proportion of adults who are at a health weight Weigh Smart & Weigh Smart Jr. Investigating diet quality before and after participation in a pediatric weight management program.
-Identifying poor diet quality that is associated with obesity such as inadequate fruit and vegetable intake, excessive sugar-sweetened beverages (SSB)and fast food intake.
-Provide an inter-professional psycho-educational weight management program involving medicine, nutrition, physical therapy, and psychology Establish a coordinated holistic approach to management of diagnoses that have a nutritional component.
-Engage targeted communities on healthy lifestyles: - Sponsor community meetings - Advocacy - Food Label Sessions - Cooking Demos/Tastings Develop & distribute healthy food information at various health fairs Multi-year initiative (ongoing) Klein's Shop Rite Grocery Stores YWCA Baltimore The League for People with Disabilities Children's Dietary Questionnaire (CDQ) was administered to caregivers of patients ages 2-17 years during initial consultation.
+Identified Need Hospital Initiative Primary Objective of the Initiative/Metrics that will be used to evaluate the results Single or Multi-Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation How were the outcomes evaluated?
+Outcome (Include process and impact measures) Continuation of Initiative A.Cost of initiative for current FY?
+(See Instructions) B. Amount of Direct Offsetting Revenue from Restricted Grants Reduce the proportion of youth who are obese Increase the proportion of adults who are at a health weight Weigh Smart & Weigh Smart Jr. Investigating diet quality before and after participation in a pediatric weight management program.
+Identifying poor diet quality that is associated with obesity such as inadequate fruit and vegetable intake, excessive sugarsweetened beverages (SSB)and fast food intake.
+Provide an interprofessional psychoeducational weight management program involving medicine, nutrition, physical therapy, and psychology Multi-year initiative (ongoing) Klein's Shop Rite Grocery Stores YWCA Baltimore The League for People with Disabilities Children's Dietary Questionnaire (CDQ) was administered to caregivers of patients ages 2-17 years during initial consultation.
 Change in body composition- weight, height, BMI, body fatness.
-Change in quality of life by parent and child self report, change in dietary quality, change in behaviors by child and parent report A total of 50 participants, 70% show decreased Body Mass Index z score at 1 yr 21% ↓ mean insulin levels 4% ↓ mean cholesterol level 14% ↓ mean triglyceride level Diet changesFrench fries ↓ from 1.06 to 0.49 (p=0.023) over last 7 days Fast food ↓ from 1.55 to 0.75 (p=0.000) over last 7 days Fruit juice/fruit drink ↓ from 2.15 to 1.53 (p=0.021) in the past 24 hours Soft drink/sweet tea/koolaid/lemonade (not diet) ↓ 1.77 to 1.23 per wk (p=0.073) Potato chips, other chips (e.g. Fritos, Doritos) or crackers ↓ 1.49 to 1.05 per wk (p=0.096) Ice-cream/Popsicles ↓ 1.14 to 0.69 per wk (p=0.069) Also statistically significant improvements in quality of life measurements.
-Attended 76 health fairs and distributed materials as well as provided demonstration of proper food portions with food models.
-Ongoing \$752,962
+Change in quality of life by parent and child self report, change in dietary quality, change in behaviors by child and parent report A total of 3671 participants, 78% show decreased Body Mass Index z score at 1 yr 21% ↓ mean insulin levels 4% ↓ mean cholesterol level 14% ↓ mean triglyceride level Diet changesFrench fries ↓ from 1.06 to 0.49 (p=0.023) over last 7 days Fast food ↓ from 1.55 to 0.75 (p=0.000) over last 7 days Fruit juice/fruit drink ↓ from 2.15 to 1.53 (p=0.021) in the past 24 hours Soft drink/sweet tea/koolaid/lemonade (not diet) ↓ 1.77 to 1.23 per wk (p=0.073) Potato chips, other chips (e.g. Fritos, Doritos) or crackers ↓ 1.49 to 1.05 per wk (p=0.096) Ice-cream/Popsicles ↓ Ongoing \$1,321,302 \$518,980